ishantheperson/F0/README.md

-# f0
+# F0 Programming Language

-MiniML implementation which compiles to C0
+MiniML implementation which compiles to C1(VM)

 ## Usage
 The `f0` compiler is already installed on Andrew Linux at `~ibhargav/public/f0`.
 It can be compiled from source using: